List of Blake's 7 characters: Del Tarrant

 Tarrant's brother, Deeta, is killed by an android in the Teal-Vandor Convention.
 Tarrant avenges his death to prevent a war, although he cannot bring himself to shoot the android in the back.
 Tarrant has brief romantic involvements with Servalan and Zeeona.
 It is also implied during the episode "Ultraworld" that Dayna and Tarrant have sex, so that the human reproductive process can be studied by the planet's inhabitants (at one point, prior to their first kiss, Dayna is shown leaning over a prone Tarrant and remarking "I can't be all that repulsive").

-Tarrant is injured in the crash of the Scorpio when he heroically stays at the controls so that the others can escape.
+Tarrant is injured in the crash of the Scorpio when he stays at the controls so that the others can escape.
 He is later gunned down during the final shoot-out on Gauda Prime.

 In Paul Darrow's novel Lucifer, as Avon is escaping he doesn't spare a glance at Tarrant's body or any of the others however he is captured and taken with the bodies of the Scorpio crew they were later dumped in a river and later hauled out of their watery graves by troopers and were cremated, effectively destroying all evidence of the shootout on Gauda Prime.

-However, in Tony Attwood's non-canonical novel Afterlife, he simply passes out from his wounds (although he is later killed by wild animals on Terminal).
+However, in Tony Attwood's Afterlife, passes out from his wounds but is later killed by wild animals on Terminal.

-The very first episode of the series, "The Way Back", features a Federation security agent called Dev Tarrant who arranges the massacre of Blake's friends and the murder of his lawyers.
-No connection is made between him and Steven Pacey's character when the latter joins the series.
+The series' first episode "The Way Back", features a Federation security agent named Dev Tarrant who arranges the massacre of Blake's friends and the murder of his lawyers.
+No connection is made between him and Steven Pacey's character.

 Travis

-Space Commander Travis was played by Stephen Greif in the first series, but he was unable and unwilling to return for the second series.
+Space Commander Travis was played by Stephen Greif in the first series, but he was unable to return for the second series.
 "Weapon", the third episode of the second series, marked the first performance of Brian Croucher in the role, whom Greif had nominated to replace him.
 In this episode, Travis expresses to Supreme Commander Servalan some unease about his recent "rehabilitation".
 In B7 Productions' audio dramas of Blake's 7, Craig Kelly assumes the role of Travis.